πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 O(nΒ²)

-Bubble sort repeatedly compares and swaps adjacent elements, giving O(nΒ²) in the worst case.
+Bubble sort repeatedly compares and swaps adjacent elements, yielding O(nΒ²) in the worst case.

 Q2.
 What is the average-case complexity of quicksort?